Anti-Ballistic Missile Treaty: After the SDI announcement

-On 23 March 1983, Ronald Reagan announced the Strategic Defense Initiative, a research program into ballistic missile defense which would be "consistent with our obligations under the ABM Treaty".
-Reagan was wary of mutual deterrence with what he had recently called an "Evil Empire", and wanted to escape the traditional confines of mutual assured destruction.
-The project was a blow to Yuri Andropov's so-called "peace offensive".
-Andropov said that "It is time [Washington] stopped thinking up one option after another in search of the best way of unleashing nuclear war in the hope of winning it.
+On 23 March 1983, US president Ronald Reagan announced the Strategic Defense Initiative, a research program into ballistic missile defense which he claimed would be "consistent with our obligations under the ABM Treaty".
+Reagan was wary of mutual deterrence with what he referred to as the "Evil Empire", and wanted to escape the traditional confines of mutual assured destruction.
+The project was a blow to Yuri Andropov's overtures for peace.
+Andropov said, "It is time Washington stopped thinking up one option after another in search of the best way of unleashing nuclear war in the hope of winning it.
 To do this is not just irresponsible.
 It is madness".

 Regardless of the opposition, Reagan gave every indication that SDI would not be used as a bargaining chip and that the United States would do all in its power to build the system.
-The Soviets were threatened because the Americans might have been able to make a nuclear first strike possible.
-In The Nuclear Predicament, Beckman claims that one of the central goals of Soviet diplomacy was to terminate SDI.
-A surprise attack from the Americans would destroy much of the Soviet ICBM fleet, allowing SDI to defeat a "ragged" Soviet retaliatory response.
-Furthermore, if the Soviets chose to enter this new arms race, they would further cripple their economy.
-The Soviets could not afford to ignore Reagan's new endeavor, therefore their policy at the time was to enter negotiations with the Americans.
+The Soviets were alarmed because the Americans might have been able to make a nuclear first strike possible.
+In The Nuclear Predicament, Beckman claimed that one of the central goals of Soviet diplomacy was to terminate SDI.
+He went on to state that a surprise attack from the Americans would destroy much of the Soviet ICBM fleet, allowing SDI to defeat a "ragged" Soviet retaliatory response.
+The Soviets could not afford to ignore Reagan's new endeavour; therefore, their policy at the time was to enter negotiations with the Americans.
 By 1987, however, the USSR withdrew its opposition, concluding the SDI posed no threat and scientifically "would never work".

 SDI research went ahead, although it did not achieve the hoped-for result.
 SDI research was cut back following the end of Reagan's presidency, and in 1995 it was reiterated in a presidential joint statement that "missile defense systems may be deployed... [that] will not pose a realistic threat to the strategic nuclear force of the other side and will not be tested to... [create] that capability."
 This was reaffirmed in 1997.